 Bored of 9 to 5 office jobs, Marisa took a leap into the entertainment world, landing work on such shows as “It’s Always Sunny in Philadelphia”, “America’s Next Top Model”, “Dancing with the Stars”, as well as MTV’s “Punk’d, and “Nitro Circus”.

-Although working on the set of these shows was exciting, their grueling production schedules left little time for Marisa’s childhood passion, writing.
-After seven years of freelancing, she left the world of television.
-It wasn’t long before she joined the gaming industry as a Production Manager for a prestigious video game marketing company and began writing her first full length novel, Rock and Roll High School: Growing Up in Hollywood During the Decade of Decadence, which was released in December 2012.
+Although working on set of these shows was exciting, their grueling production schedules left little time for Marisa’s childhood passion, writing.
+After seven years of freelancing, she left the world of television and began writing her first full length novel, Rock and Roll High School: Growing Up in Hollywood During the Decade of Decadence, which was released in December 2012.

-Marisa still resides in Southern California and recently completed the sequel to Rock and Roll High School titled, Walking Contradiction: The Crackpot Chronicles, which was released in August of 2014.
+Marisa still resides in Southern California and completed the sequel to Rock and Roll High School titled Walking Contradiction, which was released in August of 2014.